LukePappa/myOS/text.md

 Any naturalistic justification for existence must presuppose some element of what it seeks to explain.
 To avoid such circular reasoning, it is therefore necessary to posit a transcendent source of being--what may be called God.
 By this definition, God is above properties, logic, and causality.
 He is consequently uncreated, unknowable, and wholly unrestrained in ability.

 Communion is supra-intellectual.
-It requires purifying the heart, which entails eliminating misery as a response to external events, the actions of others, and one’s own shortcomings.
+It requires purification of the heart, which entails eliminating misery as a response to external events, the actions of others, and one’s own shortcomings.